 - Chronic shortness of breath

 Pleural mesothelioma symptoms are nonspecific.
 Several conditions have the same symptoms as this type of cancer.
 Patients with pleural mesothelioma may think they just have a chest infection, pleurisy or pneumonia.
 If your symptoms do not go away after several weeks of coughing and chest pain, or if you notice lumps beneath the skin of the chest area, you may need to get tested for mesothelioma.

 An X-ray, CT scan or MRI scan of the chest can show thickening of the lining of the lungs.
 This can be an indication that you have asbestos plaques on your pleural tissue.
 Some of these plaques may be cancerous.
 To get a proper diagnosis, you need to get a biopsy from the affected area.
 A biopsy is a tissue sample used to test for cancer.
 It’s the only conclusive way to diagnose pleural mesothelioma.

 If the Diagnosis of Mesothelioma is Positive

 If you are diagnosed with pleural mesothelioma, you’ll want to see one of the top doctors who treat mesothelioma.
-The VA medical centers in Los Angeles – The West Lost Angeles VA Medical Center or Boston – The Boston VA Hospital have some of the best mesothelioma specialists in the country are at VA medical centers in:
+Some of the best mesothelioma specialists in the country are at VA medical centers in:

 - Dr. Avi Lebenthal (Boston VA)